 They come from the model where the primary colors are red, yellow and blue.

-Color theory states that the more significant the difference between two colors, the higher the level of contrast.
+Color theory states that the bigger the difference between two colors, the higher the level of contrast.

 When two complementary colors are next to each other, they produce the highest contrast level.